Kkevsterrr/personal_site/content/authors/admin/_index.md

   url: "https://umd.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in the computer science department at the University of Maryland, advised by [Dave Levin](https://www.cs.umd.edu/~dml/).
-My work focuses on enabling open communication, improving network security, and evading censorship.
+bio: I study censorship and network security, and my work seeks to enable open communication and support missions in cyberspace.
+I got my Ph.D. in Computer Science at the University of Maryland, advised by [Dave Levin](https://www.cs.umd.edu/~dml/).

 interests:
 - Cybersecurity